Feel-Good! | airplanes | animals | architecture | art | auto | cool ads | funny | food | futurism | gadgets | russia | japan

 Altitude: More than 60,000 feet

 (photos courtesy: Ben Wang via Airliners.net)

-Soon, however, the project began to gather adverse publicity.
-The biggest complaint was "environmental/ noise pollution", such as sonic booms and reduction of the ozone layer.
-These concerns surprisingly gained a lot of weight in the government, with supersonic flights over land in the United States eventually completely forbidden.
-Also, at speeds above Mach 2.2 the aircraft would encounter "skin friction effect" and its body will have to be built out of either stainless steel or titanium, significantly increasing the price.
-The government (troubled by the Vietnam war) decided not to spend additional millions of dollars and completely cut the funding in 1971.
+Soon, however, the all-too-smooth-going project began to gather adverse publicity.
+The biggest complaint was the environmental "noise pollution" issue, particularly the inevitable sonic booms and a possible reduction of the ozone layer.
+These concerns (perhaps not surprisingly) gained a lot of weight in the government, with the result being the complete ban on supersonic flights overland in the United States.
+Another troubling fact was discovered: at speeds above Mach 2.2 the aircraft would encounter so-called "skin friction effect" and its body will have to be built completely from either stainless steel or titanium, significantly increasing the price.
+The government (dogged on all sides and troubled by the Vietnam war) decided not to spend additional millions of dollars and completely cut the funding in 1971.

 According to Wikipedia: "The SST became known as "the airplane that almost ate Seattle."
 Boeing was a major economic force in the region, and was stretched so thin that a billboard was erected that read, "Will the last person leaving Seattle - turn out the lights?"

 "The High-Speed Research (HSR)" program was also canceled by NASA in 1999:

 (image credit: NASA)

 Extreme costs in operating these glamorous supersonics brought the whole SST idea to an unfortunate end: the beautiful Concorde now resides in a museum, and the skies are dominated by sluggish, but fuel-efficient subsonic jets.
 The dream remains just a dream, for now... but consider one interesting fact: when government withdrew the funds for SST program, the money (over a million dollars) started pouring in from...
 American schools & kid's donations.
 Sadly, children's enthusiasm alone could not save the project.